 We entered into an employment agreement with Mr. Troutman, our chief financial officer, treasurer and secretary, in June 2017.
 Pursuant to the terms of his employment agreement, Mr. Troutman's employment is at-will and may be terminated at any time by us or Mr. Troutman.
 Under the terms of the employment agreement, Mr. Troutman was initially entitled to receive an annual base salary of \$200,000, which was increased to \$206,000 effective April 1, 2018.
 Mr. Troutman is also entitled to receive an annual bonus of up to 40% of his annual base salary based upon our board of directors' assessment of Mr. Troutman's performance and his and our attainment of targeted goals as set by the board of directors (or the compensation committee thereof) in their sole discretion.
 In accordance with the employment agreement, Mr. Troutman was also granted an option to purchase 150,000 shares of our common stock on July 17, 2017 under our 2017 Plan.
-One-fourth of the shares subject to the option grant vest on July 17, 2018 (the first anniversary of Mr. Troutman's commencement of employment) and the remaining shares vest in three equal yearly installments thereafter, subject to Mr. Troutman's continued service and subject to full acceleration in the event that Mr. Troutman's employment agreement, Mr. Troutman also entered into a confidential information and inventions agreement with us.
+One-fourth of the shares subject to the option grant vest on July 17, 2018 (the first anniversary of Mr. Troutman's commencement of employment) and the remaining shares vest in three equal yearly installments thereafter, subject to Mr. Troutman's continued service and subject to full acceleration in the event that Mr. Troutman's employment is terminated without cause or he resigns for good reason within one month prior to or 12 months following a change in control.
+Pursuant to his employment agreement, Mr. Troutman also entered into a confidential information and inventions agreement with us.